mspnp/performance-optimization/BusyFrontEnd/docs/BusyFrontEnd.md

 ![Load-test results for the BackgroundImageProcessing controller][Load-Test-Results-Background]

 This graph confirms the improvement in performance of the system as a result of offloading the intensive processing to the worker role.
-The overall volume of tests and the average test time is greatly improved compared to the earlier tests.
+The overall volume of requests serviced is greatly improved compared to the earlier tests.

 Relocating resource-hungry processing to a separate set of processes should improve responsiveness for most requests, but the resource-hungry processing itself may take longer (this duration is not illustrated in the two graphs above, and requires instrumenting and monitoring the worker role.)
 If there are insufficient worker role instances available to perform the resource-hungry workload, jobs might be queued or otherwise held pending for an indeterminate period.
 However, it might be possible to expedite critical jobs that must be performed quickly by using a priority queuing mechanism.